OpenFAST/openfast/docs/source/install/install_vs_windows.rst

     -  The testing framework of OpenFAST requires the use of Python.

-    -  Please see :ref:`testing`  on testing OpenFAST for further information on this topic.
+    -  Please see :numref:`testing`  on testing OpenFAST for further information on this topic.

     -  We have been working with Continuum's `Anaconda <https://www.anaconda.com/download/#windows>`__ installation of Python 3.6 for Windows.